savonet/liquidshop/index.md

 Schedule
 --------

-**Sunday January 17th and Monday January 18th**, more details to come later.
+**Sunday January 17th and Monday January 18th**.

 The time span will be roughly 15:00–23:00 GMT in order to accommodate with most timezones (for instance, this means 9:00–17:00 in New Orleans and 16:00–00:00 in Paris).